atubbs/hochar/README.md

 ## Known Errata

-* The database path is hard-coded; unless you're running on linux and your username is atubbs and your directly layout is eerily similar to mine, your odds of success without changing that are zero.
-* The searching on the home page will find ingredients but it does nothing else and you can't do anything with them.
 * the web front-end pretty just has a bad day if the back end isn't running.
 * There's basically no error handling/recovery for anything.